 Completing Required Interlock Device Training

-In New Jersey, interlock device users must complete a training program.
+In New Jersey, installers must provide training/instruction on proper IID use at installation.
 This program covers the device’s proper use and maintenance, legal implications of misuse, and handling potential technical issues.
 Completing this training equips users with the necessary knowledge to use the device correctly, thus reducing the likelihood of violations.

 ---|---|